 The Gospels depict a culture of evidence among the apostles.
 Thomas, initially skeptical of the resurrection, demanded tangible proof: he wanted to touch Jesus’ wounds (John 20:24–29).
 His insistence shows that the apostles were not gullible; they required physical verification before belief.

-James, the brother of Jesus, provides a another example.
+James, the brother of Jesus, provides another example.
 Initially a skeptic (John 7:5), James did not believe Jesus was the Messiah before his death and resurrection.
 Yet after encountering the risen Christ (1 Corinthians 15:7), he became a leading figure in the Jerusalem church, ultimately giving his life for the faith (Josephus and early Christian tradition suggest he was martyred around AD 62).

 Both Thomas and James illustrate that even initial disbelief did not prevent eventual conviction, and that conviction came only after personal encounters with physical evidence.
 Once convinced, they embraced the message fully, despite enormous risks, highlighting why the apostles’ claims carry substantial historical weight.